Cognitive-Behavioral Therapy for Adults with Autism Spectrum Disorder: Second Edition

 “Valerie Gaus has well over 20 years’ experience developing and evaluating psychotherapy for adults who have autism….her new book will be greatly appreciated by psychotherapists, and will contribute to the successful treatment of those who endure the psychological aspects and consequences of having autism.”

-—Tony Attwood, PhD, Clinical Psychologist; Professor, Griffith University, Queensland; Senior Consultant, Minds & Hears, Brisbane
+—Tony Attwood, PhD, Clinical Psychologist; Professor, Griffith University, Queensland; Senior Consultant, Minds & Hearts, Brisbane

 Cognitive-Behavioral Therapy for Adult Asperger Syndrome